 While Bali’s other temples may be larger or more jaw-dropping, Tirta Empul Temple possesses a unique serenity that cannot be matched.
 This active prayer site inspires both Balinese Hindus and visitors of different beliefs.
 This temple is a Holy Water temple and a great cultural experience.
 If you have time, partake in the purification process.
 You’ll need to rent a sarong and follow what the locals do for the process.

 Travelers can join the bathing ritual as long as they use Balinese sarong and respect on the process.
-Sarong and locker rental are available.
+Sarong and locker rental are available, but it is nice to bring our own sarong.

 Be The Inspiring Travelers

 Have you ever been to Tirta Empul Temple or other Beautiful Places in Bali?
-Please share your review or suggestions on comment box.
+Please share your review on comment box.

 Find Tirta Empul Temple On Google Map